CLNEulalia/Express-Mongoose/readme.md

 1. Make sure you're in the `express-mvc` directory.
 1. Run `node ./db/todo-seeds.js` in the Terminal.
-1. Then run `mongo` in the Terminal and enter the following commands via the Mongo CLI:
+1. We'll see the results in the terminal, but we can also run `mongo express-mvc` in the Terminal and then use `find` to see the data in the collection via the MongoDB REPL:

 ```
-> use express-mvc
 > db.todos.find()
 ```